-The Pellegrini Story and our Swiss Chocolatiers
+The Pellegrini Story

 Pellegrino di Tibaldi de Pellegrini, artist and architect was born in 1527.
 He gained prominence in Northern Italy by becoming the official Architect of the City of Milan.
 He designed and constructed the façade of Milan’s Duomo (Cathedral).
 During this same time period chocolate became the rage in northern Italy.
 Thus began the Pellegrini heritage of appreciation for art, structure and taste.
 By 1720, chocolatiers from Florence and Venice, well versed in the art of making chocolate, were welcomed to Switzerland, Germany and France where Pio travelled as a young man.